 Implementation of the Action Plan will depend on the commitment of government agencies, the research sector and the international community to support, resource and further develop the approaches put forward in this Strategy.
-These actions will also depend on consultation with and commitment by Torres Strait Islander communities.
+These actions will also islands are generated from processes well beyond the borders of an individual nation or island and generally they have negative effects.